SuperFola/project-E/README.md

 Feel free to open an issue if you encounter any kind of problem with Project E :smiley:

 ## Updates

+**v0.3.0** Plum was debugged : now all the operator behave as wanted !

 **v0.2.4** Enhancing plum : read line, operators, going backward/forward, adding an if